DKiyanov/YDK_WEBS/README.md

 **YDK_WEBS_ACT** Ц Contains combinations of handler identifier and identifier of action/command Ц which determine which SAP object will be called to process the request.
 If note is absent the error with description Ђaction is not authorizedї is returned as an answer to request<br>
 field HANDLER_TYPE - contains the type of the called object:
-* "M" or empty - field HANDLER_NAME contain class name; field ACTION contain name of class-method
+* "M" or empty - field HANDLER_NAME contain class name; field HANDLER_ACTION contain name of class-method
-* "S" - field HANDLER_NAME contain program name; field ACTION contain name of subroutine (form)
+* "S" - field HANDLER_NAME contain program name; field HANDLER_ACTION contain name of subroutine (form)

-if HANDLER_NAME is empty HANDLER_ID value is used
+if HANDLER_NAME is empty HANDLER_ID value is used if HANDLER_ACTION is empty ACTION  value is used

 **YDK_WEBS_LOG** Ц Log of implementation operations by user.
 Log is writes for operations for which field YDK_WEBS_ACT-SAVELOG = abap_true.
 Login, date and time of operation are written